seoha-kim/seoha-kim/README.md

 ## Seoha Kim
-My research focuses on enabling AI to perceive and understand dynamic 3D environments, with interests in 4D scene understanding/reconstruction, vision-language models, multimodal large language models, and 3D scene graphs.
+I am a PhD student at the University of Melbourne, co-supervised by Prof. Taehyun Rhee and Prof. Kris Ehinger.
+My research aims to perceive and reason over dynamic 3D environments for embodied AI.
+My interests include functional 3D scene understanding, 4D human-object-interaction understanding, 4D MLLM, 3D/4D world model, and VLA.

+Previously, I received my Master's degree from Yonsei University under the supervision of Prof. Youngjung Uh, where I focused on dynamic 3D reconstruction using 3D Gaussian Splatting and NeRF.
+I also collaborated with Dr.Taein Kwon at Meta Zurich on dynamic 3D hand reconstruction.

 ### 🎓 Education
 - PhD Student in Computing and Information Systems, University of Melbourne ```2026.2 ~```